webiik/webiik/README.md

 Webiik
 ======
-Webiik is the simplest PHP framework.
-It has only 1 062 logical lines of code without predefined services.
-It gives you back control over the code of your application.
+<p style="font-size: 1.5em;">Webiik is the simplest PHP framework.
+Its code base has only 1 062 logical lines of code.
+Use&nbsp;Webiik to regain control of your application's code.</p>

 | Framework | LLOC | Classes | Dependencies | Req/s |
 | :-------- | ---: | ------: | -----------: | ----: |